awsdocs/aws-sdk-for-javascript-v3/doc_source/cross-service-submitdata-browser-script.md

 export { snsClient };
 ```

-This code is available [here on GitHub\.](https://github.com/awsdocs/aws-doc-sdk-examples/tree/master/javascriptv3/example_code/cross-services/submit-data-app/src/libs/snsClient.js)\.
+This code is available [here on GitHub\.](https://github.com/awsdocs/aws-doc-sdk-examples/blob/main/javascriptv3/example_code/cross-services/submit-data-app/src/libs/snsClient.js)\.

 To create the browser script for this example, in a folder named `DynamoDBApp`, create a Node\.js module with the file name `add_data.js` and paste the code below into it\.
 The `submitData` function submits data to a DynamoDB table, and sends an SMS text to the app administrator using Amazon SNS\.

 In the `submitData` function, declare variables for the target phone number, the values entered on the app interface, and for the name of the Amazon S3 bucket\.
-Replace *BUCKET\_NAME* with the name of the `S3` bucket you created\.
 Next, create a parameters object for adding an item to the table\.
 If none of the values is empty, `submitData` adds the item to the table, and sends the message\.
 Remember to make the function available to the browser, with `window.submitData = submitData`\.

 ```
 // Import required AWS SDK clients and commands for Node.js